bormaxi8080/starred/README.md

 ## Go

+- [PuerkitoBio/gocrawl](https://github.com/PuerkitoBio/gocrawl) - Polite, slim and concurrent web crawler.
+- [andeya/pholcus](https://github.com/andeya/pholcus) - Pholcus is a distributed high-concurrency crawler software written in pure golang
+- [grafviktor/goto](https://github.com/grafviktor/goto) - A simple terminal SSH manager that provides you with an easy access to the list of your favorite SSH servers.
+Binaries included! 😉
+- [projectcalico/calico](https://github.com/projectcalico/calico) - Cloud native networking and network security
+- [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [maliceio/malice](https://github.com/maliceio/malice) - VirusTotal Wanna Be - Now with 100% more Hipster
 - [aydinnyunus/PackageSpy](https://github.com/aydinnyunus/PackageSpy) - PackageSpy is a versatile command-line tool designed to simplify the process of searching for packages on two popular package managers
 - [MrTuxx/OffensiveGolang](https://github.com/MrTuxx/OffensiveGolang) - A collection of offensive Go packages inspired by different Go repositories.